-Since the 1990s, the number of directly drug-related deaths in Switzerland has fallen continuously from over 350 drug-related deaths a year to around 135 deaths in recent years.
+Since the 1990s, the number of directly drug-related deaths in Switzerland had fallen continuously from over 350 drug-related deaths a year to around 130 deaths in recent years.
+This number has been stable for several years and has increased again slightly since last year (to 165).
 The vast majority of drug-related deaths are due to the consumption of heroin.

 This indicator is part of the Monitoring System Addiction and NCD (MonAM) of the Federal Office of Public Health (FOPH).

 This indicator shows directly drug-related deaths due to intoxication or overdose.
 The trend over time indicates the frequency of consumption and the conditions under which it takes place.
 With an appropriate framework in place, early deaths could be prevented.